danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

    ![Image0045](Media/image0045.png)

-   You can see the connection open to the Azure Database for PostgreSQL Single Server and the details for tha connection such as user, conenction time and the process id in the database server (remote_pid)
+   You can see the connection open to the Azure Database for PostgreSQL Single Server and the details for the connection such as user, conenction time and the process id in the database server (remote_pid)

    On an external machine (e.g. your laptop), open a second Windows Command Prompt and create a second connection to the Azure Database for PostgreSQL Single Server through the PgBouncer service.